tiiuae/nixpkgs/lib/path-design.md

 Each subsection here contains a decision along with arguments and counter-arguments for (+) and against (-) that decision.

-### Leading dots for relative paths
+### Leading dots for subpaths
-[leading-dots]: #leading-dots-for-relative-paths
+[leading-dots]: #leading-dots-for-subpaths

-Context: Relative paths can have a leading `./` to indicate it being a relative path, this is generally not necessary for tools though
+Observing: Since subpaths are a form of relative paths, they can have a leading `./` to indicate it being a relative path, this is generally not necessary for tools though

+Considering: Paths should be as explicit, consistent and unambiguous as possible

-Decision: Returned relative paths should always have a leading `./`
+Decision: Returned subpaths should always have a leading `./`

 <details>
 <summary>Arguments</summary>

 - :heavy_plus_sign: In shells, just running `foo` as a command wouldn't execute the file `foo`, whereas `./foo` would execute the file.
 In contrast, `foo/bar` does execute that file without the need for `./`.
 This can lead to confusion about when a `./` needs to be prefixed.
 If a `./` is always included, this becomes a non-issue.
 This effectively then means that paths don't overlap with command names.
-- :heavy_plus_sign: Prepending with `./` makes the relative paths always valid as Nix path expressions
+- :heavy_plus_sign: Prepending with `./` makes the subpaths always valid as relative Nix path expressions
 - :heavy_plus_sign: Using paths in command line arguments could give problems if not escaped properly, e.g. if a path was `--version`.
 This is not a problem with `./--version`.
 This effectively then means that paths don't overlap with GNU-style command line options
 - :heavy_minus_sign: `./` is not required to resolve relative paths, resolution always has an implicit `./` in front
 - :heavy_minus_sign: It's more pretty without the `./`, good for error messages and co.